muhme/joomla-branches-tester/README.md

 The Joomla version installed in the web server container is configured with the following settings:

-- Joomla Super User *ci-admin* and the password *joomla-17082005* (which includes Joomla!’s initial release date, its birthday) originate from the Continous Integration (CI) Joomla System Tests.
+- Joomla Super User *ci-admin* and the password *joomla-17082005* (which includes Joomla!’s initial release date, its birthday) originate from the Continuous Integration (CI) Joomla System Tests.
 - Used language Pack is English (United Kingdom) (`en-GB`).
 - The `installation` folder remains intact after the installation.
   - Earlier Joomla versions delete the `installation` folder after setup.